Class 2 (Barn Owls) 2024 - 2025

 RE

-Our whole school and class roundabout worships alongside our class reflection areas and partnerships with our local churches allow the children opportunities to explore our Christian values and develop their own thoughts and reflections.
+Our whole school and class roundabout worships alongside our class reflection areas and partnerships with our local churches allow the children opportunities to explore our Christian values and develop their own thoughts, reflections and spirituality.

 PE

-Our PE will concentrate on movement and gymnastics with Kick PE looking at how we can develop and improve our skills.
-PE will take place on a Wednesday however, there may be other opportunities for exercise so please ensure your child has a complete,named kit in school at all times.
+Mr Jones will be taking our PE lessons after Christmas, PE will take place on a Friday however, there may be other opportunities for exercise so please ensure your child has a complete, named kit in school at all times.

 Art and Design